NWChemEx/.github/docs/source/community/pull_requests.rst

 #.
 Should be last resort.

-   - Maintaining stable APIs leads to users instilling trust in us.
+   - Maintaining stable APIs leads to users and developers instilling trust in us.
    - Need to document what was tried to avoid the break.

 #.
 Need plan to avoid breaking API again.